 OTHER MILK-FREE COOKIES CONTAIN "CHOCOLATE"

 I noticed on chocolate Teddy Grahams and Meijer Brand Chocolate Graham Crackers that both contain the ingredient "chocolate".
 But both say in the allergy warning that they contain just wheat and soy.
-So in these two items, the chocolate appears to be dairy free.
+So in these two items the chocolate appears to be dairy-free.
 Oreos do not contain an allergy warning line so I think that causes some of the confusion.
-Hope this information helps you too.

 WE EAT MOST OREOS DESPITE A VERY HIGH MILK ALLERGY